kamarov-therussiantank/Tank-Randomizer/README.md

 3. Click a button to let the Tank Randomizer work its magic.
 ****
 `Editors note:`
 And special thanks to Meemee.
 He created the first ever version of Tank Randmoizer.
+And to Captain-Rage for inspiration.